Nash Flows over Time with Spillback and Kinematic Waves: Spillback Model

-The proof for this is straightforward; see \ref{ap:additional_conditions}. \paragraph{Spillback factor.} For every node $v$ we call the \emph{maximal} value $\fac_v(\theta) \in (0,1]$ that fulfills the fair allocation condition the \emph{spillback factor} for node $v$ at time $\theta$.
+\paragraph{Spillback factor.} For every node $v$ we call the \emph{maximal} value $\fac_v(\theta) \in (0,1]$ that fulfills the fair allocation condition the \emph{spillback factor} for node $v$ at time~$\theta$.

-\paragraph{Travel and arrival times.} Given a network and a feasible flow over time, an important question is at which time a sample flow particle starting at~$s$ at time~$\theta$ can reach a node~$v \in V$.
+If more flow wants to enter a node than the outgoing arcs can handle, the spillback factor will be strictly less than $1$.
+In this case the fair allocation condition ensures that flow conservation holds by temporarily reducing the outflow capacity of incoming arcs to $c_v(\theta) \cdot \capo_e$. \paragraph{Travel and arrival times.} Given a network and a feasible flow over time, an important question is at which time a sample flow particle starting at~$s$ at time~$\theta$ can reach a node~$v \in V$.
 First, we consider the \emph{waiting time} in the queue for a particle entering an arc~$e$ at time~$\theta$, which is given by

 To show that the set on the right hand side is never empty, and thus $q_e(\theta)$ is well-defined, we prove that there is a network-wide lower bound on the outflow rate of arcs with positive queues.